The Role of the IS Advisor

 Scholars should retain each Form DS-2019 and I-797 approval notice to ensure a complete immigration history.

-OGS provides basic tax information to Georgetown University F-1 and J-1 students and scholars who are considered nonresident aliens for tax purposes.
-This information includes an online Tax Questionnaire, Tax FAQs, free access to Glacier Tax Prep software, and limited-in person advising.
+On the Taxes section of our website, OGS provides basic tax information for Georgetown University F-1 and J-1 students and scholars who are considered nonresident aliens for tax purposes.
+This information includes general tax filing instructions, Tax FAQs, and access to free nonresident federal tax return preparation software.
 IS Advisors are not tax specialists and cannot advise on tax matters or assist with the completion of forms.

 OGS assists only with satisfying legal tax obligations in the United States.
 OGS does not assist with securing an individual’s most beneficial U.S. tax outcome.